vamshi1905/vamshi1905/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Data Science and Artificial Intelligence
+- 🔭 I’m currently working on Web Development and Databases
-- 🌱 I’m currently learning new technologies in Web Development
+- 🌱 I’m currently learning new technologies in Data Science and AI
 - 👯 I’m looking to collaborate on Web and AI-based projects
-- 💬 Ask me about Web and Android Development
+- 💬 Ask me about Web Development and AI related
 - 📫 How to reach me: vamshikrishnaa1905@gmail.com
 - 📄 My resume: https://drive.google.com/file/d/1v-ISc9VnySG6SH5VLpTIRsSDorRTn5fO/view?usp=drive_link
 - ⚡ Fun fact: I travel a lot😉